Ear Mites In Cats: 3 Major Causes And Symptoms

 • Constant rubbing, ear irritation, and constant head shaking

-• Scratches, scabs, hair loss in or around the ears
+• Scratches, scabs, and hair loss in or around the ears

-• The ears have a distinct, foul odor.
+• The ears have a distinct, foul odour.

 Symptoms of Ear Mites in Cats

-Cat with ear mites generally show these symptoms because of their uncomfortable tingling:
+Cat with ear mites generally shows these symptoms because of their uncomfortable tingling:

 • Scratching the ears, head, and neck